bartelsjoshuac/Corduroy/README.md

 Alpine.js also did not require a separate application server or Docker image, it worked with my existing Django templates, with relatively minor modifications, but ones I could understand, something I had a very difficult time doing with Ember and React.
 In just two long evenings, I was able to get my templates and existing code working semi-nice with Alpine and reusing a significant amount of code between them.
 This left a lot of work to still do, but the basic functionality of the app was all working per the use cases and I was left with the fun part.
 This also allowed me to use many of the out of box Django security features to meet the project requirements.

 Lastly, the very name Alpine.js was very fitting to my Corduroy Snowmobile trail report application for the high alpine areas of the Rocky Mountains, although that is merely coincidence.
 As a side note, the name Corduroy was derived from the corduroy pants look left in the surface of the snow after a mechanized snow groomer passes over it.
-The term is shared among skiers and snowmobilers alike as a similar machine is used to produce both.
+The term is shared among skiers (both alpine and x-country) and snowmobilers alike as a similar machine is used to produce both.

 ChatGPT was used to do some of the heavy lifting and repetitive work to incorporate Alpine into my Django templates.
 My CSS was courtesy of a CSS website for common simple and readable mobile friendly pages.
 But then I also took some stuff from Tailwind I wanted.
 It was then customized a tad more as it wasn't great and I always wanted to learn CSS.
 I let ChatGPT clean it up for me, which it did nicely.
 Most of ChatGPT's use was in debugging features as I tried to make the application more dynamic and I kept breaking it.
 For example I found I would frequently break an entire template, spend a very long time trying to find an obscure typo that Django allowed (because it does not care what you do in JavaScript), but caused a form to not submit or not save the data.
 Correlating the developer console errors in the browser with the JavaScript can be very time consuming and ChatGPT can often spot the simplest of typos instantly when provided the code and the console error.
 Just don't ask it to fix it as it will, while at the same time breaking other things it wasn't asked to touch.
 It is also very good when you ask it to take code that should be working, but is not and all you want it to do is pack it full of debug statements (console.log()) so that you can then run it see where the problem lies and fix it yourself in the case where your logic was just wrong.
 Similarly, you can then have it remove all those debug statements once it is working, without the risk of breaking something by accident again.
 I found myself manually adding debug statements, that then needed to be manually debugged themselves, or removing debug statements from working code, only to have the absence of debugging statements again break the functionality, which is not only time consuming, but frustrating as well.
 I also used it to clean up code, so that you don't import the same thing 5 times each time you decide to use it and did not look back.